Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Sweet Sweetback's Baad Asssss Song (1971), 97 minutes, D: Melvin Van Pebbles

+Melvin Van Peebles served as financier, producer, writer, musical scorer, and star of his own low-budget first effort.
 Actor/director/writer Melvin Van Peebles' X-rated, confrontational cult film was the first true blaxploitation film - it was specifically designed to upset white audiences (advertised with "Rated X by an All-White Jury"), with Peebles himself playing the part of the sex-hungry, violent anti-hero.
 The successful independent film (budgeted at $150,000) was released by independent distributor Cinemation, and aimed at urban black audiences.
 It was an anti-White, anti-authority diatribe - explained in the film's opening: "This film is dedicated to all the Brothers and Sisters who had enough of the Man...Starring: The Black Community."
 It caused tremendous controversy for its militancy, under-age sex, anti-white sentiment, revenge-themes, and violence, although it was one of the most important black American films of the decade.
+It was the first commercially-successful black-themed film, forcing Hollywood to acknowledge the monetary potential of the untapped, urban African-American market.
 It was supplemented with jump-cuts, experimental lighting, freeze-frames, tinted and overlapping images and montages as it chronicled the successful (uncharacteristically) flight of a black fugitive nicknamed "Sweet Sweetback" (due to his large-sized manhood and insatiable sexual prowess) through Los Angeles - and toward and across the Mexican border.
+It was exceptional that a vengeful black man (after witnessing corrupt police violence and almost beating two officers to death) could survive as a fugitive, as happened in the film.

 Two-Lane Blacktop (1971), 102 minutes, D: Monte Hellman